Gabrunz/odin-recipes/README.md

 # odin-recipes
-A cookbook with link to some recipes built only in HTML
+A cookbook with link to some italian recipes.
+Build only in HTML